hussain-umair/angular/aio/content/guide/event-binding.md

 <div class="alert is-helpful">

-For information on binding to properties, see [Event binding](guide/property-binding).
+For information on binding to properties, see [Property binding](guide/property-binding).

 </div>